nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-- `deleteLink 4` deletes all links of the 4th person in the address book.
+- `deleteLink 4` deletes all links of the 4th candidate in the address book.

 ## Modifying contacts view in CLInkedIn

 ### Viewing the details of a person : `view`

-Show details of a person in CLInkedIn.
+Show details of a candidate in CLInkedIn.

 Format: `view INDEX`